 This week as part of our unschooling, we played Monopoly.
 Sadly, we do not have the paper money edition, but the new Electronic Monopoly (sad because I couldn’t make Dietrich count the money).
 However, Dietrich still had to read and add so some basic principles were part of our play.
 Dietrich also learned some life lessons during the game.
 We’ve played twice now.
 The first time, he won – by completely crushing me.
 The second time, he lost in the same way.
 Dietrich does not like losing.
 As I listened to his tantrum (stomping around upstairs in his room, periodically screaming something about “I hate to lose!”), I pondered more life lessons from Monopoly.

 Monopoly has been a part of my life for as long as I can remember.
-My older cousin and I would team up against all the other cousins to win in merciless fashion.
-Possibly, we swindled our opponents on occasion (though it seems that is part of the game’s intent).
-When I was a little older, my immediate family did a New Year’s Eve Monopoly tournament – it can be a very long game, so playing it all night on the night we were allowed to stay up later made it special.
-I’m sure I had fits of my own as I learned the win-lose lesson, but I only remember the ones from my siblings.
+My older cousin and I would team up against all the other cousins to win in a merciless fashion.
+When I was a little older, my immediate family did a New Year’s Eve Monopoly tournament.

 For this week’s Seven Quick Takes, here are seven life lessons from Monopoly:

 - Sometimes, it takes a while to get started.
 In the non-electronic version, this would include the money counting.
-In terms of game play, if often takes a while to get around the board once, let alone enough times to buy all the property so the fun part can begin.
-Our first game, I spent every few turns landing in Jail.
-In the game, it’s hard to build wealth from Jail.
-In the movies, the gangsters seem to have no problem acquiring, maintaining, and
+In terms of gameplay, it often takes a while to get around the board once, let alone enough times to buy all the property so the fun part can begin.
+In our first game, I spent every few turns landing in Jail.
+In the game, it’s hard to build wealth from Jail no matter what the movies tell you.

 - Sometimes, you land where you do not want to be (like Jail, 25 times).
 In games, Lady Luck rules.